Teacher Education Assistance for College and Higher Education (TEACH Grant)

 Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve that is available on the Department of Education website.
-The TEACH Grant Agreement to Serve specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.
+The TEACH Grant Agreement to Serve specifies the conditions under which the grant will be awarded and the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements, you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.
 Specifically, the TEACH Grant Agreement to Serve will provide that:

 - For each TEACH Grant-eligible program for which you received TEACH Grant funds, you must serve as a full-time teacher for a total of at least four academic years within eight calendar years after you completed or withdrew from the academic program for which you received the TEACH Grant.

 - You must perform the teaching service as a highly-qualified teacher at a low-income school.
 The term highly-qualified teacher is defined in section 9101(23) of the Elementary and Secondary Education Act of 1965 or in section 602(10) of the Individuals With Disabilities Education Act.

 - Your teaching service must be in a high-need field.

 - You must comply with any other requirements that the Department of Education determines to be necessary.